-While I’m sitting at my desk, hardly breathing, drowned in work with the noise of employees shouting out the breaking news for the day, market moves and and screens above me flashing news on BBC and CNN channels.
-There is little to no time to think about anything else, apart from making deadlines meet.
-With such chaos around me, two colleagues who pass by me walking to the nearest ‘Relax Room’ whisper to each other, “So when is your flight home?” to which the other one replies, “Oh, it’s tomorrow at midnight, I’ll reach just in time to light the diyas home.
+While I’m sitting at my desk, hardly breathing, drowning in work with the noise of employees shouting out the breaking news for the day, market moves and screens above me flashing, BBC and CNN channels.
+There is little-to-no time to think about anything else, apart from making deadlines meet.
+With such chaos around me, two colleagues who pass by walking to the nearest ‘Relax Room’ whisper to each other, “So when is your flight home?” to which the other one replies, “Oh, it’s tomorrow at midnight, I’ll reach just in time to light the diyas home.
 Gosh, I wish my mom makes Motichoor Ka Laddoo!”

 Diyas are oil lamps that are primarily lit around the house during the festival of Diwali.
 The festive is synonym to the Hindu version of a New Year, celebrated over five days or less according to various religious beliefs you come from.
 Independent wrote a beautiful, clear and easy-to-understand piece about the significance of Diwali.

 As I said, the surprising part is even in the loudest of the noise I hear could hear them speak, crystal clear.
 I wonder why.
-Well I know that too, let me tell you.
+Well I guess I know now, let me tell you.

 I, or we as siblings, moved out of home a few years back, like any millennial, to work, study and pursue my dreams (though it sounds very cliche’).
 And the fact that not many festivities were celebrated in our house together after we all grew old wasn’t something we felt bad about as the years passed.